 Public interactions between men and women in Saudi are limited, and this can be difficult for foreigners to get used to.
 Saudi Arabia is still very gender-segregated, and the dress code for both genders is strictly enforced.

 Daily life in Saudi Arabia revolves around Islam and no other religions.
 During the 5 prayer times throughout the day, you should not walk in front of anyone who's praying unless you absolutely have to.

 There are also many customs that are important to adhere to in Saudi Arabia that you probably would have never thought of doing in your home country.

 Also, an important note - women are finally allowed to drive here!
 Be sure to drive legally and safely while you're living in Saudi Arabia.

-Don't: Don't: try to touch someone of the opposite gender when greeting them.
+Don't: Try to touch someone of the opposite gender when greeting them.
 Handshakes are not necessary here.